Vitols999/QMS-WIKI/DocFaqMaps.md

 __(valid starting with QMS commit c57ba23001c7,  Wed Jul 25 13:02:57 2018)__

 * Open a map view and move the mouse to the position (location) of interest.
-* Right click the mouse to open the context menu (this menu is included in the waypoint context menu , too).
+* Right-click the mouse to open the context menu (this menu is included in the waypoint context menu , too).
 * Select `Search Web for position` and then one of the preconfigured web services that provide information about the position.
 The default browser opens the web service which displays information about the selected position (if available).

     ![Web service selection](images/DocFaq/WebSearch1.jpg "Web service selection")